nielskrijger/blog/posts/2012-06-14-creating-tablespace-and-user-in-oracle.md

 ---
-title: Creating Tablespace and User in Oracle XE 11g
+title: Creating Tablespace and User in Oracle
 description: Creating Tablespace and User in Oracle XE 11g
 date: 2012-06-14
 tags: